ensdomains/ens-contracts/README.md

 ### Prettier pre-commit hook

 This repo runs a husky precommit to prettify all contract files to keep them consistent.
 Add new folder/files to `prettier format` script in package.json.
+If you need to add other tasks to the pre-commit script, add them to `.husky/pre-commit`

 ### How to setup